hannageifalk-png/FSU25D-frontend/02-lecture/profile-page-exercises-v2.md

 * Sections such as header and footer
 * ...

 You can improve the page endlessly.
-Remeber to alwase versioncontrol by branching out at the beginning of development, and commit/merge at the completion of a part or a feature
+Remeber to alwase versioncontrol by branching out at the beginning of a feature, and commit/merge at the completion of that feature